thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 ### Acknowledgement

-The BitShares Foundation would like to thank the core developers for their short response time and for resolving the issue in a timely manner.
+The BitShares Blockchain Foundation would like to thank the core developers for their short response time and for resolving the issue in a timely manner.

 ### Announcement Mailing List

-In order to improve responsiveness, the BitShares Foundation has set up several mailing lists including a low noise `critical` and an `announcement` list that we recommend fundamental industry partners (like exchanges and money transmitting partners) to [subscribe to](http://lists.bitshares.foundation).
+In order to improve responsiveness, the BitShares Blockchain Foundation has set up several mailing lists including a low noise `critical` and an `announcement` list that we recommend fundamental industry partners (like exchanges and money transmitting partners) to [subscribe to](http://lists.bitshares.foundation).
-This reduces the latency for businesses for receiving alert messages regarding the BitShares network.
+This will enable all businesses in the BitShares network to be aware of all latest developments.

 ### Technical Description and Patch Description